ramyardaneshgar/THM-Writeup-Wordpress-Security/README.md

+## THM-Writeup-Wordpress-Security

 Writeup for TryHackMe WordPress Pentest Lab - including security tools, commands used, and key lessons learned.

-# Developed by Ramyar Daneshgar
+Developed by Ramyar Daneshgar

 https://tryhackme.com/r/room/blog

-# ⚠️ Disclaimer: All actions were performed in a controlled, authorized environment.
+ ⚠️ Disclaimer: All actions were performed in a controlled, authorized environment.
 Unauthorized use is strictly prohibited.

 ## Background